neelabhsinha/gatech-cs-7641-project-page/index.md

 After this we join the two datasets columnwise such that relevant attributes of the teams are placed side by side with the match data .Of these we retain the following features for our analysis:
 ![New Features](./assets/images/basefeatures.png)
 ### **Data Cleaning**
 We didn't find any incomplete entries.Some country's team names have changed in the past .
-For the purpose of tracking their historical data we rename them with the present name. (**All of them are in the 90s**)
+For the purpose of tracking their historical data we have renamed them with the present name.
 ### **Feature Extraction**
 For the outcome prediction task \\( \hat{G}(T_i,T_j)\\) we extract features that adequately describe each team \\(T_i\\) as well as any head-to-head relationship between them.
-Our guiding assumption for this is that the past performance of two teams reasonably exhibits their attributes for the match in question.([7]).The past time window for our analysis is 5 years,meaning we look at the performance of the teams as a whole and against each other for the last 5 years .
-So we based on domain understanding we add the following features :
+Our guiding assumption for this is that the past performance of two teams reasonably exhibits their attributes for the match in question.([7]).In our case the past time window for analysis is 15 matches.
+We chose this value after trying out various combinations of time-based time windows(in years) and number of matches .
+**Attach the U/inverted shaped curve where n = 15 matches becomes the extrema**

+So  based on domain understanding we add the following features :

 ![New Features](./assets/images/newfeatures.png)